rictoo/UKBB-Multilayer-CVD-Predict/README.md

-Environmental Determinants of Cardiovascular Disease Group 1
+**Environmental Determinants of Cardiovascular Disease** Group 1

+Purpose: This project contains the scripts required to run the code to generate the statistical inferences from biobank collection to analysis.

+Pre-processing is performed in the preprocessing.Rmd file followed by analysis in analysis.Rmd.

+The full details of the methods employed are discussed in the final report document.

-Included are:
+Included in this repository are:
 1. Three .Rmd files in the root folder:
 - final_report.Rmd and .html: The final project report.
 - preprocessing.Rmd: Fill pre-processing workflow, with the final block outputting a dataset to-be-imputed.